 Getting better at lacrosse doesn’t just happen; it takes work and a lot of it.
 That may sound cliche, but no one who is good at lacrosse will tell you anything different.
 The only thing that helps as much as putting in a lot of time is working effectively.
 Making the most out of the time you’re spending is how you can seriously make a leap with your play.
 One year of training incorrectly isn’t even worth a month of putting in the proper work with drills targeted towards the skills you want to improve.
 You’ll get better at lacrosse with a schedule that includes working on lacrosse drills that don’t waste time.
-So go out and seize the day by realizing how to get better at lacrosse with these easy to follow lacrosse drills.
+So go out and seize the day by realizing how to get better at lacrosse with these easy to follow lacrosse drills but first enjoy one of our favorite motivational videos.

 Lacrosse Drills for Attack